HukamiEstia/DUAV2019-mirror/README.md

 ## Introduction

 This repository contains the structure, code, and tutos of our project.
 We tried to make it as reusable and understandable as possible.
-We use Joseph Redmon's Darknet framework, with YOLO for detection.
-We build in docker to make the installation easier (with nvidia-docker for GPU use).
+We use YOLO for detection, with Joseph Redmon's Darknet framework.
+Which we build and run in docker to make the installation easier (with nvidia-docker for GPU use).

  #### Structure